 Are records available outlining the remedial action taken?
 Did follow up sampling indicate the risk was managed?
-For a microbiological incident (E. coli detection in bore water) remedial action would include identifying and correcting the reason for the exceedance (i.e. remove livestock grazing in bore protection zone).
+For a microbiological incident (E. coli detection) remedial action would include chlorinating the tank water in addition to identifying and correcting the reason for the exceedance (i.e. removal of dead animal found in tank).